 A yearly checkup for your senior needs to be a ‘must do.’
 These tests are a thing of routine, and they should take place every year.
-As the time passes, it is good to monitor your health a bit more, not less.
+As time passes, it is good to monitor your health a bit more not less.

-Yearly checkups help to find specific conditions in their early stage.
+Yearly checkups help to find specific conditions in their early stages.
 That way, it is possible to have an early intervention and improve the health of your senior.
-Medicare covers many tests that can be done annually, so you shouldn’t stay away from them, fearing financial costs.
+Medicare covers many tests that can be done annually, so you shouldn’t stay away from them for fear of the financial costs.

 What Tests Are Needed?

-While some test might be unnecessary on a yearly basis, some are imperative every twelve months.
-To see are the things changing for better or for the worse, these are some of the primary tests that you should have on a yearly checkup.
-The first list includes general tests that are the same for both genders:
+While some tests might be unnecessary on a yearly basis, some are imperative every twelve months.
+To see whether things are changing for better or for the worse, these are some of the primary tests that you should have on a yearly checkup.
+The first list includes general tests that are the same for both sexes: